 Method

-- Sprinkle the spring rolls with furikake.
+- To finish, sprinkle the spring rolls with furikake seasoning.

 I love these!
 So crispy and spicy and super easy to make too